-Heat pumps—air source and geothermal heating pumps
+Heat pumps—air-source and geothermal heating pumps

-We’ll start with the best.
-In most cases, heat pumps are the most efficient way to heat your older home.
-They work by transferring heat from outside your home to the inside of your home and they also double as an air conditioning system in the warmer months—a win-win.
+These super-powerful HVAC systems work by transferring heat from outside your home to the inside of your home and they also double as an air conditioning system in the warmer months—a win-win.

 These heat water until it turns to steam.
 They run on electricity, gas, or oil, and are very common in older, historic homes.
 (Unfortunately—and you might know this from personal experience—they’re not very efficient.)

-Electric floor heating
+Electric baseboard heating

 Radiant, localized heating